johneiser/SLAE/docs/_posts/2017-09-29-Assignment-7.md

 ---
 title:  Assignment 7
-description: assignment 7 description
+description: Create a Custom Crypter
 order: 7
 ---

 [&lt;&lt; Go Back]({{ site.baseurl }})

 # Assignment 7
-### description
+### Create a Custom Crypter

 This is my post for Assignment 7